The hidden costs of the shift to digital healthcare

 The pandemic has seen an alarming rise in healthcare data breaches.
 The first year of the pandemic saw a 25% increase in these breaches, while 2021 broke all previous records.

 Some of these security lapses involve pandemic-focused digital health tools.
 For example, UK company Babylon Health introduced a security flaw into its telemedicine app that allowed some patients to view video recordings of other people's doctors' appointments.
-And the US vaccine passport app Docket contained a flaw that let anyone obtain users' names, dates of birth and vaccination status from QR codes it generated.
+And the US vaccine passport app Docket contained a flaw that let anyone obtain users' names, dates of birth and vaccination status from QR codes it generated, although the company was quick to release a fix.

 Non-pandemic focused tools were also affected.
 For example, QRS, a patient portal provider, suffered a breach impacting over 320,000 patients, and UW Health discovered a breach of its MyChart patient portal that affected over 4,000 patients.